Aphrodisiac-Infused Cacao Tiramisu

 Thus, Tiramisu was born.
 A nutritional Viagra of its time, a luscious blend of restorative ingredients meant to revive and invigorate.
 It wasn't long before the dish found its way beyond the brothel’s silk-curtained chambers and into the hands of a siora (a lady of means) who ran an inn in Treviso, what is now the modern-day Le Beccherie restaurant.
 She refined and elevated the creation, slipping it onto her menu, where it quickly captured the appetites, imaginations and of the town.

-At its heart, Tiramisu carries an echo of sbatudin, a Venetian tradition where egg yolks were whipped with sugar into a silken, golden froth—a tonic for newlyweds, meant to fortify them for the passions of their nuptial nights.
+At its heart, Tiramisu carries an echo of sbatudin, a Venetian tradition where egg yolks were whipped with sugar into a silken, golden froth.
+A tonic for newlyweds, meant to fortify them for the passions of their nuptial nights.
 This same sensual philosophy pulses through the layers of Tiramisu: the richness of mascarpone melting on the tongue, the bittersweet kiss of cacao, the deep, dark heat of espresso, a symphony of textures and flavors designed to seduce.

 So, when you spoon into this aphrodisiac-infused cacao Tiramisu, know that you are partaking in a centuries-old ritual of pleasure with a modern botanically enhanced twist.
 A dessert born in houses of deire, carried through generations, still whispering its promise of indulgence and desire.